AlecChou/TESO_LibDragonWorldEvent/readme.md

 ## Install it

-Into the addon folder (`Elder Scrolls Online\live\AddOns` in your document folder), you need to have a folder `LibDragonWorldEvent` and copy all files into it.
+Into the addon folder (`Elder Scrolls Online\live\AddOns` in your document folder), you need to have a folder `LibWorldEvents` and copy all files into it.

 So you can :

-* Clone the repository in the AddOns folder and name it `LibDragonWorldEvent`.
+* Clone the repository in the AddOns folder and name it `LibWorldEvents`.
-* Or download the zip file of the last release in github, extract it in the AddOns folder, and rename `TESO_LibDragonWorldEvent-{release}` to `LibDragonWorldEvent`.
+* Or download the zip file of the last release in github, extract it in the AddOns folder, and rename `TESO_LibWorldEvents-{release}` to `LibWorldEvents`.

 ## Use it in your addon

 Into the txt file for your addon, just add (not declare lua files for this lib) :
 ```
-## DependsOn: LibDragonWorldEvent
+## DependsOn: LibWorldEvents
 ```

 And you have the choice to include it into a `libs` folder, or say to your user to also download the lib.